shawnyforrester/rev-shop-backend/README.md

 ## Standard Functional Scope
 ### 1.Buyer and retailer accounts should be able to:

-•Access settings to change personal or business details.
+•Access settings to change personal or business details.<br>
-•Login as a buyer or sellerusing email and password.
+•Login as a buyer or sellerusing email and password.<br>
-•Sign up as a user with email, password, and personaldetails.
+•Sign up as a user with email, password, and personaldetails.<br>
-•Logout fromthe application.
+•Logout fromthe application.<br>
-•Reset the password and request for a forgotten password to the email.
+•Reset the password and request for a forgotten password to the email.<br>
-•Delete or temporarily disable the account.2.Admin account should be able to:
+•Delete or temporarily disable the account.

+2.Admin account should be able to:
-•Login/ Logout.
+•Login/ Logout.<br>
 •Reset the password and request for a forgotten password to the email.
 Non-functional Scope•Responsive to all the devices •Supported by common browsers(Chrome, Edge, Firefox, Safari)